 more than 3 years - €1,408 per person

-Before you apply for this visa you must ensure you have a confirmed job offer, must obtain a certificate of sponsorship from your employer, meet the English language requirements and your job role must be on the list of eligible occupation.
+Before you apply for this visa you must ensure you have a confirmed job offer, must obtain a certificate of sponsorship from your employer, meet the English language requirements and your job role must be on the list of eligible occupations.
 Once your application is granted, you will be issued up to 5 years on the Skilled Workers visa, whereafter you can then apply for Indefinite Leave to Remain.
 During this period, you are permitted to change employment but will need to go through the above process once more.
-For assistance on getting a Skilled Worker Visa and other immigration matters you can contact our Immigration Lawyers for consultation, enquiries and assistance.
+For assistance on getting a Skilled Worker Visa and other immigration matters, you can contact our Immigration Lawyers for consultation, enquiries and assistance.

 - How Can I Access The Skill Level Requirement For Skilled Workers?

 - How to Avoid a Skilled Worker Visa Refusal

 - Eligibility Criteria for UK Tier 2/Skilled Worker Visa Extension Under The Same Employer

 - What is the Application Process for a Tier 2 / Skilled Worker Change of Employer?

 - When Can a Tier 2 / Skilled Worker Dependent Apply for ILR?